ritul09/AI-Chatbot/README.md

 # AI Chatbot
 This is my Artificial Intelligence Assignment.

-In this Assignment I build an AI contextual Chatbot using the tensorflow and tflearn library I used the concepts of Natural Language Processing and Neural Network to build it.
+In this Assignment I built an AI contextual Chatbot using the tensorflow and tflearn library I used the concepts of Natural Language Processing and Neural Network to build it.
 The intents file that we used for training is made by us.